-UT-Battelle's environmental policy for ORNL, which can be found on the ORNL website here, clearly states expectations and includes commitments to continual improvement, pollution prevention, environmental justice, and compliance with regulations and other requirements.
+UT-Battelle's environmental policy for ORNL, which can be found here, includes expectations and commitments to continual improvement and compliance with regulations and other requirements.

 5.2.1.3.
 Environmental Management System Planning

 The ISO 14001 planning clause requires organizations to identify the environmental aspects and impacts of their operations, products, and services; identify applicable regulations and requirements; establish objectives; implement plans to achieve the objectives; and identify and control risks and opportunities.